AndySchroder/bitcoin-wallet-wiki/Payment-Requests.md

 This document describes the possibilities of Bitcoin Wallet version 3.38+ to initiate payments and respond to payment requests.
-Note the interfaces can be implemented by any wallet app.
-If you have more than one wallet apps installed, a chooser dialog should appear.
+Note the described procedures and interfaces can be implemented by any wallet app.
+If you have more than one wallet apps installed, a chooser dialog should appear as needed.

 ### Scan-to-pay